Problems in Human Reproduction 4B option BIOL4117

 - Available to Visiting Students: Yes

-This course will explore current problems in mammalian reproduction such as causes of infertility.
+This course will explore current problems in reproduction such as causes of infertility.
 The course will also discuss recent advances in scientific research related to understanding and treating these problems.

 This option is assigned to block S2-B. Normally, 3 hours of teaching on Tuesdays.

 The course will be assessed by a 2-hour examination (75%) and in-course assessment consisting of 2 components: a group presentation (10%) and lay writing assignment (15%).
 The group presentation will be individually assessed, with each student taking responsibility for researching and presenting one area of the selected topic.

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 The course aims to explore issues of current interest in reproductive biology, some of which concern reproductive technology (such as in vitro fertilisation and contraception) while others reflect areas of research interest (such as ovarian stem cells).

 By the end of this course, students will be able to:

 ■ Discuss normal reproductive processes and early conceptus development;

 ■ Assess problems in reproduction and current technologies to overcome these;